-The SCP Foundation is one giant collaborative project made up of a community of amazing writers coming together to write some real scary (and sometimes funny, sometimes sad) shit.
+The SCP Foundation is one giant collaborative project made up of a community of amazing writers coming together to write some real scary shit.
 From urban legend-esque monsters that keep you up at night to horrifying body horror plagues, there’s no limit to the strange objects, monsters, people, illnesses, events, and all things in between that you can find on this site.

-This is a list of some of what I consider to be the best and scariest SCPs.
+This is a list of some of what I consider to be the best and most terrifying SCPs.

 I’m rating these SCPs on a number of different criteria: article rating (how well-written/enjoyable the article is), existential crisis level (how much this SCP makes me question our existence and the fragility and futility of it all), and whether or not painful deaths are involved.
 They often are.